 3. Sleep Apnea

-Sleep apnea causes a person difficulties with breathing as they sleep.
+Sleep apnea causes a person to repeatedly start and stop breathing as they sleep, which can in turn cause the person to wake frequently throughout the night.
 It can occur for a variety of reasons, such as damage to the brainstem.

 Sleep apnea deprives the brain of oxygen, leading to an accumulation of carbon dioxide and other toxins in your brain.

-This lack of oxygen prevents your brain from achieving a restful night’s sleep, which will lead to fatigue.
+This lack of oxygen and frequent waking prevents your brain from achieving a restful night’s sleep, which will lead to fatigue.
 In addition, too much CO2 in your blood can cause you to feel drowsy.
 Some other signs that you do not get enough oxygen during the night can include:

 - Headaches in the morning